top of page

 • Historical context and musical analysis are explored to give perspective for artistic inspiration.

-• Technical and musical aspects of playing the cello are integrated: our technique is what facilitates our ability to express ourselves musically
+• Technical and musical aspects of playing the cello are integrated: our technique is what facilitates our ability to express ourselves musically.

 Edward believes the core of music education is chamber music: here we learn the most important musical skills - dialogue, leadership, flexibility, spontaneity, and team-work.
-He also believes that musicians of all levels need regular performance opportunities to practise their craft, and enables this through organising a weekly student concert series - Mittagskonzerte - at the Leopold Mozart Center.
+He also believes that musicians of all levels need regular performance opportunities to practise their craft, and enables this through organising a weekly student concert series - Mittagskonzerte - at the Leopold Mozart College.

 Edward is currently working on “The Lazy Cellist”, a pedagogical book focussing on helping people to find simple and efficient solutions for the technique of cello-playing.